ThePhelia/Phelia/readme.md

 - **Unified Media Discovery**
   Out of the box, Phelia provides discovery for movies, TV shows, and music.
-  Search results open rich panels with metadata, and a single click can trigger indexing/downloading via connected providers.
+  Search results open rich panels with metadata, with adding movies to the library.

 - **Automation Layer**
   Like a PVR, Phelia can watch for new content, search via configured providers, and send it to your download client (qBittorrent or others).